GlobalPathogenAnalysisService/.github/profile/README.md

 - Upload data directly to EIT GPAS
 - Manage and monitor your analysis batches with ease — download results, track progress, and more

 Want to dive in?
-[Download the client](https://pypi.org/project/gpas/) and start exploring!
+[Install the client from PyPi](https://pypi.org/project/gpas/) and start exploring!